-Youth in rural Illinois have also shown a great need for mental health and social-emotional interventions.
-Data from the Kids Count Data Center presents that, in 2019, 24 percent of children in Illinois "ha[d] one or more emotional, behavioral, or developmental conditions."
-Further, adults living in households with children who felt down, depressed, or hopeless for more than eight days in a two-week period increased by five percent between September 2021 and July 2022.
-15
+Youth in Illinois have also shown a great need for mental health and social-emotional interventions following the onset of the COVID-19 pandemic.
+Though this need has always been prevalent, it has been exacerbated by a lack of social interaction, a decrease in academic attainment, and looming fear of disease.
+Data from the Kids Count Data Center presents that, in 2019, 24 percent of children in Illinois "ha[d] one or more emotional, behavioral, or developmental conditions."15 Further, reports of adults living in households with children who felt down, depressed, or hopeless for more than eight days in a two-week period increased by five percent between September 2021 and July 2022.16

 The Illinois Children's Mental Health Partnership's (ICMHP) FY21 Annual Report to the Governor clearly demonstrates the heightened need for mental health interventions in the state over the past several years.
 Since 2015, the overall state rank for youth mental health has dropped by 17 places, leaving Illinois at rank 36 in 2021.
 Also, since 2015, youth who have reported at least one major depressive episode in a reporting year has increased from nine percent to 15 percent in 2021.
 Finally, youth with a major depressive episode within the reporting year who did not receive treatment increased from 56 percent in 2020 to 62 percent in 2021.
-Much of this can be attributed to a lack of accessibility to treatment.
-16
+Much of this can be attributed to a lack of accessibility to treatment-18 percent of parents in Chicago reported that they "could not access the services they wanted for their child."17